 “Good Luck Angela.
 Report back when you return.”

 “From the looks of things, I’m going to bloody need it.”

 Melanie Swanson~ London Chapter House, London England UK

 Melanie seethed in frustration as she sat in the corner by herself, pouting.
-The Black Rose had announced its champions’ trail for formal entrance into the Guild and even though she officially belonged she wanted to go through the trial to prove to the others, she belonged instead of having everything handed to her because of her bloodline.
+The Black Rose had announced its champions’ trial for formal entry into the Guild and even though she officially belonged she wanted to go through the trial to prove herself to the others that she belonged instead of having everything handed to her because of her bloodline.

 She was more than old enough, even though she was two months short of her two hundredth birthday.
 Melanie had graduated from the Academy on Indari at the top of her class.
 She wanted to live a little and go on an adventure.
 She heard all the stories of her mothers and aunts gallivanting across the universe, using the gate under the library at the academy from Fera herself.

 Gil just shook his head as he looked at his grandfather.
 He was right, of course.
-Mist and Sifs stubbornness were out of love and concern for their eldest daughter’s safety out in the wilds of Samo’ana.
+Mist and Sif's stubbornness was out of love and concern for their eldest daughter’s safety out in the wilds of Samo’ ana.
 Even Khia herself did not understand what dwelled out there.
 He agreed with his daughter.
 She needed seasoning, at least in the trials; there was only a moderate risk to Melanie and as long as she kept her wits about herself, there shouldn’t be a problem.

 He walked over to where his wives were standing with Sif trying to calm Mist.

-“Your right as long as Mal has no problem with it she can go, but I’m going to make her agree to a couple of conditions.”
-Mist replied after a few moments of a silence before walking over to her eldest daughter.
+“Your right as long as Mal has no problem with it, she can go, but I’m going to make her agree to a couple of conditions,” Mist replied after a few moments of silence before walking over to her eldest daughter.
 When their daughter looked up Mist hugged her.